discourse/discourse-templates/README.md

 This plugin adds support for inserting a template into the composer window via a UI.

-Official Plugin Topic & Documentation:
+For more information please check the [Official Plugin Topic & Documentation](https://meta.discourse.org/t/discourse-templates/229250) on Meta.

 ## Installation